Coconino County, Arizona

 Coconino County is a county in the North-Central part of the U.S. state of Arizona.
 Its population was 145,101 at the 2020 census.
 The county seat is Flagstaff.
 The county takes its name from Cohonino, a name applied to the Havasupai people.
 It is the second-largest county by area in the contiguous United States, behind San Bernardino County, California.
-It has 18661 sqmi, or 16.4% of Arizona's total area, and is larger than the nine smallest states in the U.S.
+It has 18661 sqmi, or 16.4% of Arizona's total area, and is larger than nine U.S. states.

 Coconino County comprises the Flagstaff metropolitan statistical area, Grand Canyon National Park, the federally recognized Havasupai Nation, and parts of the federally recognized Navajo, Hualapai, and Hopi nations.
 As a result, its relatively large Native American population makes up nearly 30% of the county's total population; it is mostly Navajo, with smaller numbers of other tribes.

-The county was the setting for George Herriman's early 20th-century Krazy Kat comic strip.

 History

 After European Americans completed the Atlantic & Pacific Railroad in 1883, the region of northern Yavapai County began to undergo rapid growth.
 The people of the northern reaches had tired of the rigors of traveling to Prescott to conduct county business.
 They believed that they should have their own county jurisdiction, so petitioned in 1887 for secession from Yavapai and creation of a new Frisco County.
 This did not take place, but Coconino County was formed in 1891 and its seat was designated as Flagstaff.